-6.18 Flooding is a natural process that plays an important part in shaping our natural environment.
+6.19 Flooding is a natural process that plays an important part in shaping our natural environment.
 However, flooding can cause damage, disruption and in extreme circumstances, loss of life.
 The risk of flooding is increasing due to climate change and urbanisation and surface water flood risk in Leicester is of a significance that is recognised nationally.
 A Local Flood Risk Management Strategy (LFRMS) has therefore been established for Leicester and is available on the Leicester City Council website.
+The City Council also has a dedicated Flood Risk Studies (leicester.gov.uk) webpage.
+These webpages are regularly reviewed and updated with the latest information, and content will remain up to date throughout the Local Plan period.